• Skip to primary navigation

 Mullvad has a reputation as being one of best VPNs in terms of privacy and the fact that they own and run their server network is key to that.

-However, I prefer the Surfshark apps, the unlimited simultaneous connections and the other unique features.
+However, I prefer the Surfshark apps, the unlimited simultaneous connections and the other unique features, including unlimited device connections that support WireGuard across all devices.

 What is Wireguard VPN protocol?

-For those who need a refresher (since I’ve already described WireGuard in-depth here), WireGuard is a new open-source VPN protocol that has been developed using modern encryption libraries and better connection methods.
+For those who need a refresher (since I’ve already described WireGuard in-depth here), WireGuard is a new open-source VPN protocol that has been developed using modern encryption algorithms and better connection methods.

 The result is a much lighter code base that facilitates a more stable connection, faster speeds and better security.